Berry-hub/chemotherapy_app/README.md

 "# chemotherapy_app using tkinter"
 "# add/edit/delete a patient"
-"# create a chemotherapeutic regime in excel file"
+"# create a chemotherapeutic regimen in excel file"